frontfoot/overlay_me/README.md

 ## Features

 - overlay images over a web page saving their position/opacity locally (using HTML5 localStorage)
-  * images can be loaded from a local directory
+  - images can be loaded from a local directory
-  * any image can also be manually added on the fly with its absolute url
+  - any image can also be manually added on the fly with its absolute url
 - allow you to bring back your HTML on top of these overlays (asssuming the content of the page is in a #content or #container div)
-  * control the opacity of your full page content
+  - control the opacity of your full page content
-  * keep on playing with the CSS while having the overlay there
+  - keep on playing with the CSS while having the overlay there
-  * reload the page, settings remain (localStorage)
+  - reload the page, settings remain (localStorage)
 - addon layout_resizer, to switch between pre-recorded devices format

-Try it live [here](http://dev.frontfoot.com.au/overlay_me_demo_page.html) or look at that [screenshot](http://github.com/frontfoot/overlay_me/raw/master/screenshot_frontfoot_website.jpg)
+Try it live on any site (bookmarklet available [here](http://dev.frontfoot.com.au/overlay_me/demo_page.html)) or look at that [screenshot](http://github.com/frontfoot/overlay_me/raw/master/screenshot_frontfoot_website.jpg)

 ## Todo

-- make the script to be usable by non Ruby coders
-  * serve a pre-compiled (and even minified) js/css archive
-  * make it accessible as a bookmarklet - that would be just awesome
+- ACTUAL BUG: check if the toolbar is already loaded before adding a new one to the DOM :)
+- add version, license and project homepage to the header of compiled load.js dynamically at build
+- minify the compiled js

+- overlays
-- images sub-sets (directories) should appear as nested blocks
+  - overlay images sub-sets (sub-directories) should appear as nested blocks
   - work on design to make it appealing
+  - make another version of the toolbar fixed on top of the screen
+  - details
+    - make full cell clickable to switch image on/off (not only text)
+    -

 ## Usage